 The Board has adopted an Academic Honesty Policy, BP 5131.9, designed to inform and support students in practicing an ethical approach to research and learning.
 This includes the expectation that students will complete their own assignments without copying, plagiarizing, or cheating.
-When research is required, it is the expectation that proper recording of sources cited will be included in the completed assignment.
+When research is required, it is the expectation that proper recording of sources cited, including the use of Artificial Intelligence, will be included in the completed assignment.
 Cheating, plagiarism, and collusion practices are defined, and consequences are addressed in this policy.